 An overview of the method used to calculate rates of health checks, including key limitations, is described in this Box.
 See Data sources and notes for additional information.

-Rates were calculated using the total number of people who had an Indigenous-specific health check as the denominator, while the numerator was people who received an Indigenous-specific follow-up within 12 months of a health check.
-For example, for 2018–19 data:
+Rates were calculated using the total number of people who had an Indigenous‑specific health check as the denominator, while the numerator was people who received an Indigenous‑specific follow‑up in the 12 months following their health check.
+For example, for 2019–20 data:

 Key limitations of the analysis include:

-No information is available from the MBS data set on the outcomes of a health check, and so it is not known how many people actually require follow-up care.
-Not all Indigenous Australians who have a health check will need follow-up services.
-Consequently, variation in follow-up rates (for example, by age group or geographic regions), may partly reflect differences in health status and need for follow‑up care and whether people are willing or able to attend prescribed follow-up services.
+- No information is available from the MBS data set on the outcomes of a health check, and so it is not known how many people actually require follow‑up care.
+Not all Indigenous Australians who have a health check will need follow‑up services.
+Consequently, variation in follow‑up rates (for example, by age group or geographic regions), may partly reflect differences in health status, need for follow‑up care and whether people are willing or able to attend prescribed follow-up services.

-The data relate only to Indigenous-specific follow-up items provided by an Aboriginal and Torres Strait Islander health practitioner, practice nurse, or allied health professional (MBS items 10987, 81300–81360, 93200, 93202, 93048 and 93061; see also Box 3).
-Indigenous Australians may receive other MBS-rebated services after a health check that are also available to non‑Indigenous patients (such as chronic disease management items) or may receive follow‑up services that are not rebated through the MBS.
+- The data relate only to MBS-rebated Indigenous‑specific follow‑up items provided by an Aboriginal and Torres Strait Islander health practitioner, practice nurse, or allied health professional (see also Box 3).
+Indigenous Australians may receive other MBS‑rebated services after a health check that are also available to non‑Indigenous patients (such as chronic disease management items) or may receive follow‑up services that are not rebated through the MBS.